markm101/WSJ-Aggregator/README.md

 Clone the repository: git clone https://github.com/markm101/WSJ-Aggregator cd WSJ-Aggregator

-Install Beautiful Soup and Requests: pip install beautifulsoup4 lxml requests
+Install Beautiful Soup and Requests: pip install beautifulsoup4 requests

 ### Executing program

 Adjust limit date within main.py
-Run the mainscript to fetch the latest headlines:
+Run the mainscript to write the latest headlines to out.txt:
+User selects the timezone and a limit date (blank if no limit date is needed)
 ```
 python main.py
 ```